Alessandro Riguccini: WBC Silver interim welterweight champion

-On 19 March 2021 he successfully defended his WBC Silver Welterweight title for the third time against former WBA Super Lightweight World Champion, the Venezuelan Johan Perez at the Salon SNTE 53 in Guasave (Sinaloa).
-The match begins in the first round with some phases of study and with Riguccini looking for the target above all to the figure of the opponent.
-At the start of the second round he accurately hits the opponent's liver with a left hook that forces him to retirement.
+On 19 March 2021, he successfully defended his WBC Silver interim title for the third time against former WBA interim super-lightweight world champion Johan Perez of Venezuela at the Salon SNTE 53 in Guasave, Sinaloa.
+The first round was cautious, as Riguccini opted to analyze his opponent.
+At the start of the second round, he hit his opponent's liver with a strong left hook that forced him to the canvas, winning by KO.

-About a year later he goes back to the ring against the expert Mexican Eleazar Valenzuela Carrillo (who had already been the opponent of illustrious boxers such as Miguel Berchelt, Jose Zepeda and Emanuel Navarrete) winning by KO in the third round by a series of blows to the body.
-He repeats the victory in February 2023, this time after 5 hard-fought rounds at the end of which Riguccini wins by KOT for a series of blows to the body.
+A year later, he went back to the ring against veteran Eleazar Valenzuela Carrillo (a former opponent of illustrious boxers such as Miguel Berchelt, Jose Zepeda and Emanuel Navarrete), winning by KO in the third round via a series of blows to the body.
+He repeated this manner of victory in 8 February 2023 against Rordani Flores, this time after five hard-fought rounds at the end of which Riguccini won by TKO.

-WBA Fedecentro super welterweight title
+WBA Fedecentro super-welterweight title

-On 18 May 2024 he contested the Fedecentro super welterweight title by beating the Cuban Rordani Flores at 2:39 of the first of the ten rounds with a left hook to the temple.
+On 18 May 2024, he won the WBA Fedecentro super-welterweight title by beating the Cuban Rordani Flores at 2:39 of the first round with a left hook to the temple.
 The match took place at the Palacio de los Eventos of the Hotel Maruma in Maracaibo, Venezuela.

-WBA International Super Lightweight Title
+WBA International super-lightweight title

-On November 15, 2024, he defeated Mexican fighter Patricio Lopez Moreno in the first round of a scheduled 10-round bout, winning the WBA International Super Lightweight Title.
-Lopez entered the fight with a record of 31 wins and 5 losses, having previously faced Olympic silver medalist Shakhram Giyasov and WBO World Champion Denys Berinchyk, losing to the latter by unanimous decision.
-This victory secured Riguccini the 15th position in the WBA super lightweight rankings.
+On 15 November 15, 2024, he defeated Mexican fighter Patricio Lopez Moreno in the first round of a scheduled 10-round bout, winning the WBA International super-lightweight title.
+Lopez entered the fight with a record of 31 wins and 5 losses, having previously faced Olympic silver medalist Shakhram Giyasov and WBO world champion Denys Berinchyk, losing to the latter by unanimous decision.
+This victory secured Riguccini the 15th position in the WBA super-lightweight rankings.

-WBA Interim Super Lightweight World Title
+WBA interim super-lightweight world title

-In July 2025, Alessandro Riguccini fought in Tirana, Albania, in the most important match of his career against the undefeated Venezuelan Jesús Antonio Correa Pinto, for the WBA Interim Super Lightweight World Title.
+In July 2025, Alessandro Riguccini fought in Tirana, Albania, in the most important match of his career thus far against the undefeated Venezuelan Jesús Antonio Correa Pinto, for the WBA interim super-lightweight world title.
 In front of a packed international crowd at the Tirana Olympic Park, Riguccini prevailed with authority, landing a powerful left hook to the liver that ended the fight in the second round.
-With this victory, he captured the WBA Interim World Title, bringing his record to 31 wins (27 KOs), 0 losses.
+With this victory, he became the WBA interim champion, bringing his record to 31 wins (27 KOs) and 0 losses.